jesseyuen/ideas/README.md

 # jesseyuen

 Hello world.
 I'm wondering if a human being can be open source?
 We shall see.<br>
-Have an idea for improvment?
+Have an idea for improvement?
 You know what to do.

 Star Sign: Cancer <br>
 Favourite Food: Yum Cha <br>